Skip to main content

 • Mid-sized companies should spend 10-12% of their revenue on marketing

-Remember, these are just guidelines.
-Those rates might be higher depending on your goal and your industry (i.e., if there's more competition).
+Remember, these are guidelines.
+Those rates might be higher depending on your goal and your industry (i.e., if there's more competition — more on that below).

 Also, they're something to strive towards progressively.
 It's a mindset.
 And, if you haven't invested much in marketing before, it's a mindset shift.